-I am delighted to present the West Midlands Combined Authority's 2022-24 Equity and Inclusion Scheme.
-The scheme sets out our vision, ambitions and proposed objectives for promoting inclusion and tackling inequity over the next three years.
-Our Scheme is supported by an action plan and is fully aligned within our wider Corporate Strategy, which was agreed and published in November 2021.
+I am delighted to present the West Midlands Combined Authority's 2022-24 Equality Scheme.
+The scheme sets out our vision, ambitions and proposed objectives for promoting inclusion and tackling inequalities over the next three years.
+Our Scheme is supported by an action plan and is fully aligned within our wider Corporate Strategy.

 An inclusive West Midlands economy where everyone can thrive is fundamental to our vision.
-If we are to realise our vision of improving the quality of life of everyone who lives and works in the region, it is vital that equality, diversity, inclusion and equity are our guiding principles.
+If we are to realise our vision of improving the quality of life of everyone who lives and works in the region, it is vital that equality, diversity and inclusion are our guiding principles.
 We can only make a real and valuable difference to the quality of people's lives by embedding equalities in everything that we do.